cayesoneira/miniTRASGO-documentation/docs/software.md

 - /media
     - /externalDisk
         - /hlds: here the trigger data files are stored.
-- /home: everything interesting is inside this directory but the trigger data files.
+- /home: everything interesting is inside this directory except the trigger data files.
     - /rpcuser
         - /bin
             - /HV
-                - hv: used to ramp up the High Voltage.
+                - hv: used to control the High Voltage.
             - /flowmeter
                 - GetData
                 - GetFlow